ddev/ddev-drupal-contrib/README.md

 i.e. `TEST_DRUPAL_CORE=11 ./tests/bats/bin/bats ./tests`.

 Tests are triggered automatically on every push to the repository, and periodically each night.
-The automated tests are against all of the supported Drupal core versions.
+The automated tests are against all the supported Drupal core versions.

 Also, consider adding tests in your PR.

-To learn more about Bats see the [documentation][bats-docs].
+To learn more about Bats, see the [documentation][bats-docs].

 [bats-docs]: https://bats-core.readthedocs.io/en/stable/